credibil/proof/examples/webvh/README.md

 curl --location 'http://localhost:8080/.well-known/did.jsonl'
 ```

-Note that for convenience, the returned result for this example is a JSON document with entries as array members.
-In a real application the output should be a slighly more compact JSONL format.
+Note that the returned result for this example is a newline-delimited set of JSON objects.
+There is no standard MIME-type for this.
+See [jsonlines.org](https://jsonlines.org/).

 ### Update